padcom/framework-less-frontend-development-examples/presso.md

 ---

 ## When in doubt see http://caniuse.com
-## Favor polyfills over frameworks
+## Prefer polyfills over frameworks
 ## Use frameworks that work with the plarform*

 ---